-Modscan32 is a Windows application that serves as a Modbus master device for protocol testing and performing Modbus serial and TCP/IP data collection by polling at user-defined intervals down to milliseconds.
+Modscan32 is a 32-bit Windows application (Modscan64 is similar, but for 64-bit Windows) that serves as a Modbus master device for protocol testing and performing Modbus serial and TCP/IP data collection by polling at user-defined intervals down to milliseconds.
 It can acquire data in integer, unsigned decimal, and floating point formats.
 It also supports register writes.
 The slave response time and delay between polls are user selectable.

 More details may be found at the following links:

 - Download evaluation software—fully functional, limited-time free demo

 Modscan32 is available in a couple of different versions.
 Contact WinTECH Software Design to purchase this software.
 The cost is $65 for the single-user basic version; or $110 for the Professional version that includes MMI (e.g. trend graphs) and OLE features for Modscan32 data access by Excel's VBA macro language.